-Each of these disturbs your circadian rhythm and they are also increased by a disturbed circadian rhythm, creating a bad vortex.
+Each of these may disturb your circadian rhythm and they are also increased by a disturbed circadian rhythm, creating a bad vortex.

 Your mitochondria are supposed to be more active in the day and you’re supposed to utilize oxygen, which results in superoxide.
-Bursts of superoxide will hep you create new mitochondria.
+Bursts of superoxide will help you create new mitochondria.

 When your mitochondria are working well, you will build up healthy levels of ATP and NAD+ levels, which are important for energy utilization and metabolism.